futuremaker019/TIL/Language/English/Movie/Logan.md

 I got kick out a few times.
 I wish i could say you were a good pupil. but the words would choke me.

 we have a long drive ahead of us

+let me get my dad settled.

+this is what life looks like.